coryjennings93/spendings-tracker-react-app/README.md

 To run project, clone repository and run `npm install` in the root directory\
 to install the package dependencies.
 Then, run `npm start` to start the server\
 and interact with the app.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser. this will run the app in the development mode.
-The page will reload if you make edits.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
+This will run the app in the development mode.
+The page will reload if you make edits.

 ## About